 The problems with the pitch became apparent as early as the first match, when Real Oviedo drew with UD Las Palmas on 17 September 2000 on a surface that tore-up alarmingly.
 Three days later the stadium was officially inaugurated with a friendly match with Partizan Belgrade.
 Whilst home form in the 2000-01 season was at best average, it was Oviedo’s away form that led to their downfall.
 A lamentable 9 goals were scored on the road and a total of 14 defeats incurred.
 The fight for survival went to the last match, in part thanks to a rare away win at the Camp Nou in week 36, but a 4-2 defeat away to Real Mallorca condemned the club to relegation to La Segunda for the first time in 13 seasons.
 Two weeks before the club’s fall, La Selección played a World Cup qualifier against Bosnia Herzegovina at the new stadium on a newly laid pitch and won 4-1.
 Oviedo made a strong start to the 2001-02 season and occupied the promotion spots at the halfway point, but a poor second half to the season saw the club finish seventh.
 With no immediate return, Oviedo slipped into a sharp decline, finishing 21st in La Segunda in the 02-03 season.
 If relegation was not bad enough, the players and staff had gone unpaid for much of the season and with the debts still outstanding on the July 31st deadline, Oviedo was demoted to the Tercera on 3 August 2003.

 Right, let’s have a look at the stadium.
 If you walk from the city centre towards Parc Oeste, you almost creep up on the stadium, as it’s sunken into a hollow.
 From here you actually gaze upon the roof, an expanse of blue sheet metal, only broken by a dozen white cable supports that puncture the cover they support.
 In each corner, still under the blue roof, sit office blocks that house a variety of municipal services as well as the club offices.
 This ensures that the building is used on practically every day of the year.
 To the north and across the car park, is a small municipal football ground.
 This is the Campo Hermanos Llana, home to Astur CF, who ditched their Oviedo AFC title in 2007 and returned to their original name.
 Once inside the stadium, the first thing that strikes you is the height of the stands, which remind me of a mini San Siro.
-The next thing is how grey everything is.
-What a disappointment!
-How much better would the interior look with bands of blue and white seats, instead of all the neutrality?
+The next thing is how how much better the interior looks now that the grey seats have been replaced with blue.
+It was a job that was crying out to be done for two decades, but was finally completed in 2021.
 The two side stands are made up of two large tiers of seats with a wide concourse between the upper and lower tiers.
 The end stands also feature two tiers, the lower on a scale with the side stands, but the upper being much smaller.
 In the north-west corner, on the concourse between the lower tier and one of the office units, stands a bust of former president and club icon Carlos Tartiere.

 Having commissioned Juan Junquera to design the daring main stand at the old stadium, I’m sure Carlos Tartiere would have been impressed by the scale of the new arena.
 It is a remarkable structure, combining style, comfort and that rare thing in a modern all-seater arena, atmosphere.
-Striking from above and intimidating from within, it does, however, have a fatal flaw.
-Like a supermodel with a wonky eye, the stadium cannot be taken seriously whilst the playing surface remains pudding-like.
-Maybe the answer lies in the next generation of artificial pitches because until then, maintaining a natural surface in the stadium will prove to be an expensive and probably fruitless exercise.
+Striking from above and intimidating from within, the club appear to have got its act together with the pitch, which has seen a great improvement in recent seasons.

 As for Real Oviedo, their decade of misery finally drew to an end in 2015 with promotion back to La Segunda.
 However, they very nearly didn’t make it at all.
 With new owners and supporter presence on the board, the club made a desperate appeal in October 2012 to raise €1.9m just to keep the club afloat.
 The response was overwhelming, as football fans from around the globe bought shares in this historically important outfit.
 This was a touching gesture from the wider football community towards a club that has given us the likes of Isidro Lángara, Santi Cazorla, Michu and Juan Mata.
 (Cazorla, Michu & Mata all bought shares in the club).
 In recognition of the global response to save Real Oviedo, the club has dedicated Gate 19 at the Carlos Tartiere to its worldwide fan base and it features a banner with the words “Proud of You” in English.
 Further investment from Carlos Slim, the Mexican Telecom billionaire, appears to have secured the club’s medium-term future and set up a platform for growth.
 La Primera may still be some way off, but Spanish football needs Real Oviedo and its top flight will be all the better when they and this wonderful stadium make a return.